Ermilin/ermilin.github.io/src/_posts/GSAP-Marquee.md

 ```

 3. Measure container and props width
-4. Keep cloning elements if the container width is greater than the total width of our elements
+4. Keep cloning elements if the container width is greater than the total width of the elements
-5. Find the widest element so we can offset the container with its width
+5. Find the widest element to offset the container with
     <!-- // if (maxWidth < width) {
     // maxWidth = width;
     // } -->